Peterkn2001/Wemos-D1-Mini-Hardware-Watchdog/README.md

 This watchdog timer listens for a heartbeat signal from the Wemos D1 Mini/Pro and if no signal has been recieved during the pre-defined period the Wemos will be rebooted (along with the watchdig timer).
-The ATtiny firmware allows for separate startup and heartbeet delays to be defined and, in conjunction with the custom PCB, allows these to be adjusted via solder bridges to cater for differnet use-cases without the need to re-flash the ATtiny firmware.
+The ATtiny firmware allows for separate startup and heartbeet delays to be defined and, in conjunction with the custom PCB, allows these to be adjusted via solder bridges to cater for differnet applications without the need to re-flash the ATtiny firmware.

 The custom circuit board also allows the pin that is used to listen for the hearbeat signal to be selected via a solder bridge.